vatesfr/xen-orchestra/packages/xo-server-test/README.md

       161 |   xo = null
       162 | })
 ```
-make sure your server is running properly.
-There is a problem with the xo connection, not with the tests.
+there is a problem with the xo connection, not with the tests.
+Make sure that your server has been launched properly in the `beforeAll()`.

 - ⚠ Warning: snapshots ⚠
 After each run of the tests, check that snapshots are not inadvertently modified.